keeferrourke/la-capitaine-icon-theme/README.md

  * Introduce subtler, softer gradients, lighting, and shadows
  * Change software store and management icons to something more original/generic
  * Add alternative status, action and other 16x16 icons for dark GTK+ themes

+### Donations
+I'm a poor computer science student in university, and I spend most of my free time working on this and other projects -- If you like this icon pack and want to support me or buy me a coffee, please feel free to [donate](https://paypal.me/keeferrourke):)

 ### Preview
 ![La Capitaine preview](https://cdn.rawgit.com/keeferrourke/la-capitaine-icon-theme/master/preview.svg)